Ansh-Dev-Nagar/courage_bot/README.md

 # courage_bot
 TECH STACK - Node.JS | Repl.it | Discord.JS
 ->Built a discord bot named courage hosted on cloud of replit.
-It gives encouraging quotes/wordings on discord ,if given certain prompts like sad or depressed.
+It gives encouraging quotes/wordings on discord server ,if given certain prompts like sad or depressed.
 ->It includes features like adding more quotes , deleting specific existing quote, showing all